 Minor landscaping activities are exempt from most of the rules in the by-law.
 Residents do not need the City’s approval or to notify anyone to top-dress a lawn, put in a new garden bed or plant new trees or shrubs.
 However, they need to follow rules 1 to 3, as well as rules 8 to 10 where appropriate.
 For most home gardening projects, meeting rules 8 to 10 is not difficult – do not work during extreme rain events, be careful, and use topsoil from reputable suppliers.

 Major landscaping or yard maintenance projects, such as the installation of an in-ground pool or the replacement of a septic field, are not exempt from the notification requirement – if the work area is within 10 m of your property boundary, notify your neighbours.
-Check to see if the project would affect the critical root zone of any City-owned tree or any tree protected under the City’s Urban Tree Conservation By-law, and get any necessary approvals under the appropriate tree by-law.
+Check to see if the project would affect the critical root zone of any tree protected under the City’s Tree Protection By-law, and get any necessary approvals.
 Other regulations may apply to such projects.
 Contact the Ottawa Septic System Office for more information about septic fields or your local Client Service Centre for information about the City’s Pool Enclosure By-law.